Back to California

 Who It Names or Affects

-• People who own or inherit family homes or farms in California.
+• People who inherit family homes or farms from relatives after their death under certain conditions.

 Terms To Know